-1. Log in as Administrator (You must be a member of the Administrator group-Administrator privileges are not sufficient.)

-If you are running rdp on the target Cluster Manager server, ensure rdp is in installation mode: change user/install.

-2. Double-click the ElectricAccelerator-<version> installer file to start installation.
-(For systems running Windows Server 2008 or later, the administrator user must right-click the installer and select Run as administrator.)
+- 1. Log in as Administrator.
+(You must be a member of the Administrator group-Administrator privileges are not sufficient.)
+If you are running rdp on the Cluster Manager server, ensure that rdp is in installation mode: change user/install. - Double-click the ElectricAccelerator-<version>-<platform>-Install installer file.
+(For Windows Server 2008 or later, the administrator user must right-click the file and select Run as administrator.)

-- It might take a few minutes to extract the installation packages to your machine before you see the installation wizard.
-Also, during installation, if you see a security alert pop-up, click unblock and continue. - ElectricAccelerator requires the Microsoft Visual C++ 2005 SP1 Redistributable.
+- The installation packages might need a few minutes to extract. - If a security alert pop-up appears, click unblock and continue. - ElectricAccelerator requires the Microsoft Visual C++ 2005 SP1 Redistributable.
 If it is already installed, select the checkbox.